Ericsson/oss-automatic-bug-assignment/README.md

-# OSS Automatic Bug Assignment - Daniel Artchounin
+# Getting Started With the ‘oss-automatic-bug-assignment’ repository

-This repository contains the source code used in the experiments of the Master's Thesis "Tuning of machine learning algorithms for automatic bug assignment" (Daniel Artchounin), conducted on Eclipse JDT and Mozilla Firefox.
+This repository contains the source code used in the experiments of the Master's Thesis "Tuning of machine learning algorithms for automatic bug assignment" (Daniel Artchounin), conducted on the following open-source software projects: Eclipse JDT and Mozilla Firefox.
 In this Master's Thesis, a systematic four-step method to find some of the best configurations of several machine learning algorithms intending to solve the automatic bug assignment problem has been introduced.
 This method has been evaluated on 66 066 bug reports of Ericsson, 24 450 bug reports of Eclipse JDT and 30 358 bug reports of Mozilla Firefox.

-## Goal of the repository

-The purpose of this repository is to manage the code base related to my work on automatic bug assignment (on open- source software projects).

-## Organization

-Below, the organization of the repository is described:

-  * *eclipse_jdt/*: contains the code base related to the Eclipse JDT project;

-  * *mozilla_firefox/*: contains the code base related to the Mozilla Firefox project.

-## Eclipse JDT

-### Scrapy

-Below, there are some useful command lines to get started with Scrapy:

-  * `cd eclipse_jdt/scrap_eclipse_jdt/`: move to the relevant folder;

-  * `scrapy crawl eclipse_jdt -o brs.json`: run the Eclipse JDT spider and store the scrapped data into a JSON file.

-## Mozilla Firefox

-### Scrapy

-Below, there are some useful command lines to get started with Scrapy:

-  * `cd mozilla_firefox/scrap_mozilla_firefox/`: move to the relevant folder;

-  * `scrapy crawl mozilla_firefox -o brs.json`: run the Mozilla
-  Firefox spider and store the scrapped data into a JSON file.

 ## Installation of Python 3.6 in a virtual environment